ADDIE Model: 5 Stages of Instructional Design (2025)

 Example 1: Sales Training Program

-In the analysis phase, the training team identifies the need for a sales training program to improve the performance of the sales team.
+• Analysis Phase: In the analysis phase, the training team identifies the need for a sales training program to improve the sales team’s performance.
 They conduct surveys and interviews with the sales representatives to understand their challenges and skill gaps.
-The goal is to align the training program with the specific needs of the sales team.
+The goal is to align the training program with the sales team’s specific needs.

-During the design phase, the instructional designers create a comprehensive training plan.
+• Design Phase: The instructional designers create a comprehensive training plan during the design phase.
 They define clear learning objectives, such as improving product knowledge, communication skills, and negotiation techniques.
 They decide on the training format, such as interactive workshops and eLearning modules.
 They also outline the assessments that will measure the sales representatives’ progress.

-During the implementation phase, the sales training program is rolled out to the sales team.
-Workshops are conducted, and eLearning modules are made accessible through the company’s learning management system.
+• Implementation Phase: The sales training program is rolled out to the sales team during the implementation phase.
+Workshops are conducted, and eLearning modules are accessible through the company’s learning management system.
 Trainers facilitate the workshops and provide support as needed.
 Sales representatives participate actively in the training.

-In the evaluation phase, the effectiveness of the training program is assessed.
+• Evaluation Phase: In the evaluation phase, the effectiveness of the training program is assessed.
 The sales representatives complete post-training assessments to measure knowledge retention and skills improvement.
 Feedback surveys are conducted to gather learners’ opinions about the training’s quality and relevance.
-The collected data is analyzed to identify areas for improvement in future iterations of the program.
+The collected data is analyzed to identify areas for improvement in future program iterations.

 Example 2: Software Application Training

-In the analysis phase, a company recognizes the need to train its employees on a new software application.
-They identify the specific roles and departments that will use the software.
-They also determine the level of familiarity employees have with similar applications and any potential challenges they might face during the transition.
+• Analysis Phase: A company recognizes the need to train its employees on a new software application.
+It identifies the specific roles and departments that will use the software.
+It also determines the level of familiarity employees have with similar applications and any potential challenges they might face during the transition.

-In the development phase, the training team creates the training materials.
-They develop online tutorials that guide users through basic and advanced functions of the software.
+• Development Phase: The training team creates the training materials.
+They develop online tutorials that guide users through the software’s basic and advanced functions.
 They also design interactive simulations that allow users to practice using the software in a risk-free environment.

-In the evaluation phase, the effectiveness of the training is assessed.
-The training team measures how proficiently employees use the software after completing the training.
+• Evaluation Phase: In the evaluation phase, the effectiveness of the training is assessed.
+The training team measures how proficiently employees use the software after training.
 They also gather feedback through surveys to understand users’ experiences and identify areas for improvement in future software rollouts.

 Implement a digital adoption platform to simplify the instructional design process by offering a user-centric, interactive, and guided approach to learning, streamlining the creation of effective training materials.